 The plan for tomorrow was to drive to Gulmarg.
 Please click on the link above to continue reading the next part of the travelogue.

 I hope the travelogue, pictures, and information on traveling from Pahalgam to Srinagar were of help.
 If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.